About Vovk.ts

 Standalone Code Generation Tool

-As Vovk.ts is powered by code generation and supports OpenAPI documents, it can be used as a standalone code generation tool to generate client libraries for TypeScript, Python, and Rust (experimental).
+Because Vovk.ts is powered by code generation and supports OpenAPI documents, it can be used as a standalone tool to generate client libraries for TypeScript, Python (experimental), and Rust (experimental).
 It preserves the same interface and structure as in TypeScript while also performing client-side validation out of the box.

 More info